0xKryptonian/universal-id/README.md

 This fragmentation creates friction for users, increases costs, and prevents mainstream adoption of Web3 applications.

-## Technical Implementation on Rootstock
+## Technical Implementation on Filecoin

 ### Graph